NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 ### What it is

-The **Agents Summary** panel shows you the connection status of all your enrolled Wazuh agents.
+agents summary panel shows connection status of all enrolled agents.

-Agents are grouped by status, like:
+agents grouped by status:
 - Active
 - Disconnected
 - Pending
 - Never connected

-This panel tells you whether your endpoints are **visible and talking** to the Wazuh manager.
-It's just about connectivity - it doesn't tell you about threats, alerts, or system health beyond whether they're connected.
+tells you if endpoints are visible and talking to manager. just connectivity stuff, not about threats or alerts beyond connection status.

 ![Agents Summary Panel](../images/03_images/agent_summary/agent_summary.png)